wbbradley/ace/README.md

 [![Build Status](https://travis-ci.org/zionlang/zion.svg?branch=master)](https://travis-ci.org/zionlang/zion)

-### Zion features
+## About Zion
-- imperative (combined with strict, all this really means is that the language
+- imperative
   - strict (deterministic ordering of operations)
   - impure by default (with purity available)
   - caters to sequential statements and special control flow forms (like `for`, `if`, `while` as much as it does to expressions)
+- functional
+  - first-class anonymous functions
+  - capture by value (NB: types can define their internal mutability)
 - strongly-typed
   - unsafe casts are possible, but conspicuous
 - statically type-checked
+  - support for compile-time type-expression evaluation
-  - types are inferred
+  - types are/can be inferred
+  - polymorphism
-  - polymorphic
+    - parametric
+    - ad-hoc (though currently w/o type classes)
 - algebraic data types
+  - product types
+  - sum types
-  - supports pattern matching with `match` with robust coverage analysis
+  - pattern matching with robust coverage analysis
-- some cost abstractions
+- some-cost abstractions
   - garbage collection
-  - deterministic destruction via ref-counting and/or
+  - deterministic destruction via
-    `defer` or `with` behavior (TBD)
+    - `with` special-form
+    - `defer` for block-level determinism

 Zion prefers correctness and refactorability over performance.
 Zion targets scenarios where scalability is intended to happen horizontally, not vertically.
-That being said, Zion tries to be fast, using static compilation to native host architecture as its execution model.
+That being said, Zion tries to be fast, using static compilation.
 Zion is built on [LLVM](https://llvm.org/).

 ## User Roles
  - In industry there are two primary archetypes of programming language users, Workers and Librarians.
 Experienced developers wear either of these hats, switching back and forth as necessary.
-This switching can happen as new dependencies and integrations are initiated and completed within the scope of feature or new product work.
+This switching can happen as new dependencies and integrations are initiated and completed within the scope of feature or product work.
    - *Workers* build trustworthy applications that solve problems.
 Workers demand a pleasant and ergonomic experience in order to remain focused on reaching their objectives.
    - *Librarians* extend the capabilities of the language by
      - Creating bindings to external libraries,
-     - Integrating external libraries so as to appear fluid and seamless to the Workers,
+     - Integrating functionality
      - Exposing extrinsic data via serialization that maintains type-safety and ergonomics to the Workers.

 ## Goals